Atbice/ai-server/README.md

 ## Introduction
 The journey began with our desire to experiment with training larger models.
 However, we quickly realized that such tasks would monopolize our own computers, leaving no room for fun during our freetime.
 Both of us share a deep interest in hardware and building computers, which led Anton to suggest a creative solution.

 ## The Genesis
 Anton proposed building our own server specifically for model training.
 Anton had acquired a used Dell Precision 5600 a few years ago, which was otherwise just collecting dust.
-The initial plan was straightforward: purchase a used AI card, install it, and start running.
+The initial plan was straightforward: purchase a used AI-tailored GPU, install it, and start running.
 This turned out to be easier said than done.
-We starded to research which used AI card to buy  and we started to get good sense of what we wanted.
+We started to research which used GPU to buy, and we began to get a good sense of what we wanted.
+A [Tesla P100](https://www.nvidia.com/en-us/data-center/tesla-p100/) was the most suited for us.

 ![41S8fOo3mML](https://github.com/Atbice/ai-server/assets/134963203/c0c3119e-557c-493f-a261-253ef6d7500b)